List of supporting Arrow characters: John Constantine

-Jim Corrigan

-Jim Corrigan (portrayed by Stephen Lobo) is a police officer from an unspecified Earth who housed the Spectre before passing its power onto Oliver Queen so he can save the multiverse.

-John Cortez

-John Cortez (portrayed by Adam Bogan) is the leader of a group of arsonists who were causing fires in Star City.
-He is defeated by Emiko Queen with help from John Diggle and Dinah Drake.

-Joseph Cray

-Senator Joseph Cray (portrayed by Steven Culp) is the target of a rescue mission by the Suicide Squad.
-He works against his rescuers, since he had engineered a hostage crisis to bolster his presidential ambitions.

 Carrie Cutter / Cupid

 Carrie Cutter / Cupid (portrayed by Amy Gumenick) is a lethal villain with a dangerously obsessive crush on the Arrow but is later enrolled into the Suicide Squad, where she forms a crush on Floyd Lawton / Deadshot.
 After Oliver Queen's identities as Arrow and Green Arrow are revealed, she develops a grudge against Felicity Smoak due to now knowing she is married to her object of obsession.

 D

 Keven Dale

 Keven Dale (portrayed by Raj Paul) is the head of Galaxy One in the 2040 flashforwards and the main antagonist of season seven's future arc.
 His organization hunts down vigilantes with Felicity Smoak's Archer program.
 Aman Mann plays the teenage version in the present.

 Jessica Danforth

 Jessica Danforth (portrayed by Jeri Ryan) is a friend of the Queen family and mayoral candidate for Star City who drops out of the race after her daughter's kidnapping.